HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 To mount the valve in it, you should mount the first half on the mounting surface.

-Another view.
+Other view.

 Then you can mount the valve...

-… and attach the second half of the flange and screw it to the mounting surface.
+...and attach the second half of the flange and screw it to the mounting surface.

-Mounting using a flange
+Mounting with the help of a flange

 Then you have to prepare the two clamping rings by gluing approx. 5mm thick sealant into the clamping ring.